jasoncartera/cs361-randomnumber/README.md

 Generate random integers from 0 to 2,147,483,647 with this endpoint:
 - http://localhost:8080/

-Specify an upper and lower range with query paramters:
+Specify an upper and lower range with query parameters:
 - http://localhost:8080/?lower=100&upper=10000
 - Use upper, lower, or both